Tennessee’s abortion wait period law faces court arguments

 NASHVILLE, Tenn.
 (AP) — Four years after Tennessee passed a law requiring a 48-hour waiting period for women seeking abortions, abortion clinics are getting a chance to argue against it in court.

-Beginning Monday, attorneys for five of the state’s seven abortion clinics will try to prove that the law harms the women it is supposed to help.
+Beginning Monday in federal court in Nashville, attorneys for five of the state’s seven abortion clinics will try to prove that the law harms the women it is supposed to help.

 They must establish that the law, which requires women to make two separate trips to the abortion clinic, imposes an undue burden on Tennessee women.
 It’s a subjective standard that has caused some waiting period laws to be struck down and others upheld, depending on the specific circumstances of the state.